EsneiderCode/vada/README.md

  POST:

- 1- CREATE NEW REGISTER IN ONE JOURNAL => Indicate as query : "id_journal" AND as body json of ALL journal fields (columns) to create.
+ 1- CREATE NEW REGISTER IN ONE JOURNAL => Indicate as query : "id_journal" AND as body json with ALL journal fields (columns) to create.

  PUT:

- 1- UPDATE JOURNAL REGISTER => Indicate as query next params: "id_journal" , "id_reg" AND as body json of ALL journal fields (columns) to update.
+ 1- UPDATE JOURNAL REGISTER => Indicate as query next params: "id_journal" , "id_reg" AND as body json with ALL journal fields (columns) to update.

  DELETE: